mhaseebaslam/Frontend-Projects/projects/01-Single-Page-CV/README.md

 ## Built With

-This project was built by following the [roadmap.sh](https://roadmap.sh/projects/single-page-cv) guidelines for frontend developers, focusing on HTML fundamentals.
+This project was built by following the [roadmap.sh project URL](https://roadmap.sh/projects/single-page-cv) guidelines for frontend developers, focusing on HTML fundamentals.

 ## License